theimpossibleastronaut/rmw/README.md

-Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 2 directories will be created:
+Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these two directories will be created:

     $HOME/.local/share/Waste/files